CamDavidsonPilon/lifetimes/README.md

 We can see that if a customer has bought 25 times from you, and their lastest purchase was when they were 35 weeks old (given the individual is 35 weeks old), then they are you best customer (bottom-right).
 You coldest customers are those that in the top-right corner: they bought a lot quickly, and we haven't seen them in weeks.

-There's also that beautiful "tail" between around (5,25), that is the customer who buys infrequently, but we've seen him or her recently, so they *might* buy again - we're not sure if they are dead or just between buying.
+There's also that beautiful "tail" around (5,25).
+That represents the customer who buys infrequently, but we've seen him or her recently, so they *might* buy again - we're not sure if they are dead or just between purchases.

 #### Ranking customers from best to worst

 Let's return to our customers and rank them from "highest expected purchases in the next period" to lowest.
-Models expose a method that will predict the a customer's expected purchases in the next period using their history.
+Models expose a method that will predict a customer's expected purchases in the next period using their history.

     t = 1
     data['predicted_purchases'] = data.apply(lambda r: bgf.conditional_expected_number_of_purchases_up_to_time(t, r['x'], r['t_x'], r['T']), axis=1)